Robby:

 goal of enlightenment or just the simple wish to feel good.

-is going to separate life into portions?
-The businessmen want us make believe
+life into portions?
+The businessmen want us make believe that we can buy

-that we can buy portions of life when we buy their products!
-And there
+portions of life when we buy their products!
+And there are others, they

-philosophies, etc.
+etc.

-On the other hand, the effects of those substances are life for them.
-Do
+of those substances are life for them.
+Do they evolve through pain and

-they evolve through pain and suffering?
+suffering?
 How different is that from others?

 BeiYin: